×

 What Is a Fitness Hybrid Bike?

-Typically, hybrid bikes have tires that are narrower than those on mountain bikes, but wider than those on road bikes—somewhere in the range of 35-40 mm.
+Typically, hybrid bicycles have tires that are narrower than those on mountain bikes, but wider than those on road bikes—somewhere in the range of 35-40 mm.

-However, fitness hybrid bikes have tires that are closer in width to road bike tires, typically ranging from 25-30 mm.
-That makes them faster than regular hybrid bikes and more suitable for fast fitness rides on smooth tarmac.
+However, fitness hybrids have tires that are closer in width to road bike tires, typically ranging from 25-30 mm.
+That makes them faster than regular models and more suitable for fast fitness rides on smooth tarmac.

 In addition, they also have a more forward-oriented aerodynamic geometry, with flat handlebars positioned lower than the saddle.
 Therefore, they are ideal for riders who love speed and use their bikes for workouts but don’t want to get a traditional road bike.